klibio/bootstrap/README.md

 on supported os[windows,mac,linux] and arch[arm,arm64,x86,x64]

+underlying principles are
+* minimal host changes (only additions in `.bashrc` scripts and `PATH` variable)
+* idempotent execution (can be consecutively executed give same result)

 # direct installation
 execute the following script for installation on a machine inside a bash
 ```bash